Looking for the perfect place to stay in Singapore? Here are my first-hand experiences with some of the best luxury and boutique hotels in the city.

 The hotel’s selling point is its many dining options and plentiful breakfast buffet and oodles of facilities to keep the little ones busy (and the adults stress-free).
-You’ll never have to rack your brain for things to do and where to eat.
+You’ll never have to rack your brain for things to do and where to eat at Shangri-La Singapore.

 Head to the indoor Buds playroom or the hotel’s outdoor children’s waterpark, Splash, which has a section for infants and toddlers as well as a pirate-themed section for older kids.
 We especially loved the lush tropical gardens in the heart of the hotel – click here to book your stay at Shangri-La in Singapore!